Mertric/2D-Video-game/README.md

 Test 2: player jumps on enemies head to kill enemy </br>
 Test 3: enemy kills player when they run into the player </br>
 Test 4: when player falls off the main platform, they respawn at the beginning of the level  </br>
-Test 5: when player has all coins and makes it to the portal they respawn in the next level </br>
+Test 5: when player makes it to the portal they respawn in the next level </br>

 ## How to Access the Game
 Put instructions here.